ParkourKarthik/ship-game/README.md

 # ship-game
-The repository contains a simple ship game which involves HTML, CSS and jQuery.
+The repository contains a simple ship game which involves HTML, CSS and Javascript.

 This is my very first open source project which I started for fun.